department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 #### General health care travel reimbursement

 This includes regular transportation, such as by car, plane, train, bus, taxi, or light rail.
-You may be eligible for general health care travel reimbursement if at least one of the descriptions below is true for you.
+You may be eligible if at least one of the below descriptions is true for you.

 **At least one of these must be true.
 You:**